 In this position paper, the current ANSSI views on the so-called post-quantum cryptography transition are outlined.
-In particular, ANSSI recalls the context of the quantum threat and introduces a provisional transition agenda to mitigate this quantum threat with a progressive increase of assurance on the new post-quantum algorithms without introducing any vulnerability.
-The objective of this paper is twofold: providing directions to industrials developing security products and outlining the transition agenda in terms of security visas .
+In particular, ANSSI recalls the context of the quantum threat and introduces a provisional transition agenda to prevent this quantum threat with a progressive increase of assurance on the new post-quantum algorithms without introducing any vulnerability accessible via today’s classical computers.
+The objective of this paper is twofold: providing directions to industrials developing security products and outlining the transition agenda in terms of French security visas .

 These two fundamental problems will no longer be unsolvable if a large scale quantum computer is built and thus the security of currently deployed public key cryptography could potentially collapse.
-Indeed, in 1994, P. Shor introduced a quantum algorithm able to solve these problems quite efficiently.
-This algorithm cannot be performed on classical computers but it could be performed on large scale ones, a.k.a.
-Cryptographically Relevant Quantum Computers (CRQCs) as introduced in the NCSC’s whitepaper on quantum-safe cryptography .
+Indeed, in 1994, P. Shor introduced a quantum algorithm ) able to solve these problems quite eciently.

-However, the threat of a “store now, decrypt later” attack cannot be ruled out, at least for very sensitive information, e.g. classified information.
-In this attack, an adversary stores today the data exchange corresponding to a secure channel establishment and the encrypted messages over such a channel, with the purpose of eventually decrypting these messages once a CRQC becomes available.
-Furthermore, the long term validity (needed in certain specific scenarios) of digital signatures may be compromised by potential future quantum attacks.
+However, the threat of retroactive attacks cannot be ruled out.
+A family of attacks, called “store now, decrypt later attacks”, constist in storing today the data exchange corresponding to a secure channel establishment and the encrypted messages over such a channel, with the purpose of eventually decrypting these messages once a CRQC becomes available.
+This threat could be relevant in certain scenarios involving very sensitive information, e.g. classified information.

-Symmetric cryptography, a different and complementary family of cryptographic algorithms, could also be targeted by potential large scale quantum computers.
-A generic quantum algorithm introduced by Grover in 1998 quadratically speeds up the exhaustive search.
-This can be fully mitigated by adjusting the sizes of the hash outputs and keys (using 256 bits keys instead of 128 for the AES symmetric encryption mechanism for instance).
-Thus, the impact is far more limited than for public key cryptography.
+Symmetric cryptography, a different and complementary branch of cryptographic algorithms, could also be targeted by potential large scale quantum computers.
+A generic quantum algorithm introduced by Grover in 1998 quadratically speeds up the exhaustive search of secret keys in symmetric algorithms.
+Grover’s algorithm can also speed up certain attacks on hash functions called collision finding attacks.
+These attacks also require the use of CRQCs but for numerous algorithms one can reasonnably assume that they could be mitigated by adjusting the sizes of the hash outputs and keys (using 256 bits keys instead of 128 for the AES symmetric encryption mechanism and using 384 bits hash outputs for SHA-2 and SHA-3 for instance).
+Thus, the generic impact of Grover’s algorithm on symmetric cryptography is far more limited than the impact of Shor’s algorithm on PKC.

 Quantum Key Distribution (QKD), sometimes called quantum cryptography, is a way of enabling secure communications without being vulnerable to classical and quantum computers by using so-called quantum channels.
-Nevertheless, this technique does not provide a complete functional equivalent to public key cryptography and offers limited applications due to the need of a dedicated communication infrastructure and without real routing capabilities.
+Nevertheless, this technique does not provide a complete functional equivalent to public key cryptography and oers limited applications due to the need of a dedicated communication infrastructure and without real routing capabilities.
 More information on the ANSSI position can be found under reference .
-As such, except for niche applications for providing some extra physical security on top of algorithmic cryptography, it is not considered by ANSSI as a suitable countermeasure to mitigate the quantum threat.
+As such, except for niche applications where QKD is used for providing some extra physical security on top of algorithmic cryptography (and not as a replacement), it is not considered by ANSSI as a suitable countermeasure to mitigate the quantum threat.

 For ANSSI, PQC represents the most promising avenue to thwart the quantum threat.